Giacomo Abbondo: Priesthood

 He felt called to religious life and so decided to join the priesthood; he commenced his theological studies in Vercelli where he was ordained on 21 March 1744.
 He received a papal dispensation from Pope Clement XII for his ordination since he had not reached the canonical age for becoming a priest.

 He obtained a degree in literature on 31 October 1748 in Turin and was assigned to teach in Vercelli.
 In 1757 he left teaching to remain as a simple parish priest.

-He tried to help his parishioners to discover the goodness of God, and to know and praise God.
+He tried to help his parishioners to discover the goodness of God and to know and praise God.
 He believed that this was of greater importance since the previous pastor was a known Jansenist.
 He was devoted to the sacraments and was a renowned preacher.
 He loved the children and insisted that he be the one who admitted the Eucharist to them when the children were ten.
 He viewed his mission as a priest as a service that had to be available to all people.

 Abbondo would visit his parishioners in their homes when he had the chance in his role as the head of thirteen churches but also did this in order to maintain fruitful relationships and connections with the people.
 He scheduled lectures each Lent season and on 3 April 1759 obtained from Pope Clement XIII the privilege of indulgences for those that partook of the spiritual exercises offered in Tronzano.
 He also referred to the spiritual exercises of Ignatius of Loyola as a guide.
 He preached to the Sisters of Saint Agatha in 1775 and to the Sisters of the Holy Spirit in 1782.

 Death and burial

-He died in 1788 with a deep reputation for holiness and well known across the area for the pious life that he led.
+He died in 1788 with a deep reputation for holiness and was well known across the area for the pious life that he led.
 Pilgrimages to his tomb became common and there were immediate calls for his beatification to commence.
 His remains were later transferred on 13 March 1922.
-An elementary school was named in his honor in 1994.
+An elementary school was named in his honour in 1994.